Joonsoo/bibix/README.md

   * Now you can simply run `bibix uberJar` to create the uber jar file for your `main` target.
     * It may take some time to run the command, because it will need to download kotlin stdlib to compile the `jar` plugin.
+    * It will be faster after the first run, since the downloaded kotlin stdlib (and other maven dependencies as well) are cached in `bbxbuild/shared` directory.
   * After the build is done, bibix will print out the last line like the following:
   * `uberJar: file(<projectroot>/bbxbuild/objects/730c73fe939217ce81f9efdf55eeed620ebae454/main-all.jar)`
+    * This means the build result value of `uberJar` target is the file `bbxbuild/objects/730c73fe939217ce81f9efdf55eeed620ebae454/main-all.jar`, which is the generated uber jar file.
-  * You can find the generated jar file at `<projectroot>/bbxbuild/objects/730c73fe939217ce81f9efdf55eeed620ebae454/main-all.jar` or `<projectroot>/bbxbuild/outputs/uberJar/main-all.jar`.
+  * The symbolic link to the directory will be created at `bbxbuild/outputs/uberJar`, so you can access to the generated uber jar at `<projectroot>/bbxbuild/outputs/uberJar/main-all.jar`.

 ### 5. (WIP) Run junit tests

   * This section is a WIP.
-The instructions in this section may not work as intended or documented here.
+The instructions in this section may not work as documented here.
   * Again, bibix does not implicitly add targets or actions.
 You need to explicitly declare an "action" to run your unit tests.

 ```